Bloc/android-source/foundation/23-static/README.md

 ## Statics

+>This assignment compiles and runs without additional work.
+However, the assignment requires you to [refactor](http://en.wikipedia.org/wiki/Code_refactoring) the existing code to use the principles introduced in its respective checkpoint.

 Open your command prompt and `cd` into this README's directory (`foundation/23-statics`).
 Convert the source code in this project to use a static copy of **PowerSupply**.
 You will need to modify `Appliance.java`.

 After you've finished, compile your code by running the following command: